 “I love the idea of a sabbatical.
 I’m so happy that we can take one.
 But you’d love to hear a podcast on how to do that with younger kiddos at home.
 And then other practical steps.
 Like, do we take the month off from cooking?
 What about laundry?”
 All these different things…

-Also, we actually took a sabbatical year in 2017 so if you want to read about that you can.
+- And, we actually took a sabbatical YEAR in 2017 so if you want to read about that you can.

 We just got back from our sabbatical month

 Bob: Hey, all we are back and talking about sabbatical today.
 Why don’t you tell ’em about our sabbatical we just got back from?

 Linda: So we just got back from taking a month long sabbatical.
 We went to the Seaside area, 30A in Florida.
 Which is great.

 Bob: We do this every year.
 And I think we talk about this a lot.